‘Seeds of peace’: Trump-era officials join world leaders to promote peace

 UPF co-founder Dr. Hak Ja Han Moon participated in a ceremonial signing of a resolution formally establishing Think Tank 2022 during the rally.

-Mrs. Moon, the widow of the Rev. Sun Myung Moon, is the leader of the Unification movement that grew from the Unification Church the Rev. Moon founded in 1954 — a year after war between North and South Korea was frozen by an U.S.-backed armistice.
+Mrs. Moon, the widow of the Rev. Sun Myung Moon, is the leader of the Unification movement that grew from the Unification Church that the Rev. Moon founded in 1954 — a year after war between North and South Korea was frozen by a U.S.-backed armistice.
 She and her late husband devoted their lives to the reunification of the Korean Peninsula and to the promotion of world peace.
 They founded The Washington Times in 1982.

 Mr. Pompeo and other speakers praised the work of Mrs. Moon.